BSH-Werkstatt/datatrain-webclient/README.md

 Install all dependencies by first installing yarn: `npm i -g yarn` and then installing everything from the `package.json` with `yarn install`

-## Development server
+## Running the project

+Change relevant line on `./src/swagger/api/default.service.ts` for connection between server side.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4200/`(http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Code Formatting